Skip to main content

 Recommended

 Moon Phase Charging: Charge Howlite under the full moon for enhanced Crown Chakra activation and spiritual clarity.
-The new moon is ideal for setting patience-related intentions.
-Place Howlite on a windowsill overnight — its white energy resonates beautifully with moonlight.
+The new moon is a good time for setting patience-related intentions.
+Place Howlite on a windowsill overnight — its white energy takes well to moonlight.

 Avoid the following: